 How to Print Your Own Invitations if You Don’t Have A Borderless Printer

 Okay, so let’s say you have your regular old printer and you don’t want to buy a new one, and it doesn’t print on 5 x 7 paper.
 No worries!
 I have a work around for you.
 You can absolutely print on your regular 8.5 x 11 cardstock and cut the paper to 5 x 7 sheets.
 Below is the instructions on how to do it.
+Read about how to print borderless invitations without a borderless printer.

 Below is the paper I recommend to use if you are printing on 8.5 x 11 paper and planning to cut it.
 This should work perfectly in any printer.